populationgenetics/exercises/HWexercise/HW.md

 cp /course/popgenmsc26/exercises/HardyWeinberg/CE* .
 ```

-Analyze (in the \~/exercises/HardyWeinberg folder) the two data sets:
+Next you should analyses (in the \~/exercises/HardyWeinberg folder) the two data sets using R:

-Open R and copy the following in the command line
+So open R and copy the following in the command line

 ```
 library("HardyWeinberg")